 At trial, you have the right to testify or remain silent.
 If you remain silent, it is not considered an admission of guilt.
 If you testify, the judge may consider any statement you make in deciding your guilt or innocence.

 You have the right to ask questions of witnesses testifying against you.

 You have a right to subpoena witnesses to come to trial and testify.

 If you are found not guilty, the case ends.

-If you are found guilty, you can accept the decision or appeal to the circuit court.
+If you are found guilty, you can accept the decision or appeal to the Clay County Circuit Court.
 If you appeal your case, you will be granted a new trail before a different judge.
 The request for appeal must be made within ten (10) days of the court's decision and cannot be extended for any reason.
 You can appeal even if you are not able to pay.
 You may ask the clerk for information on the process.

 Municipal Judge - The Honorable Stuart Wieland

 Court Office Phone:(816) 452-4539